sugaryourcoffee/development-notebooks/deployment-with-rbenv.md

 [deployment](https://github.com/sugaryourcoffee/secondhand/blob/master/doc/deployment.md).

 With the upgrade to Rails 4.2 I have changed from `rvm` to `rbenv`.
-That is, that this document describes how to do the deployment with `capistrano` without `rvm`, but `rbenv`.
+That is, that this document describes how to do the deployment without `rvm`, but `rbenv`.

 In this document we are deploying *Secondhand* with